rezahousseini/windows-mingw-toolchain/README.md

 ## Release build

-For a release build change the `--buildtype` flag to `release` and add the `--optimization=3` flag in the initialization step and change accordingly the folder name from `build-win-debug` to `build-win-release`.
+For a release build change the `--buildtype` flag to `release` in the configuration step and change accordingly the folder name from `build-win-debug` to `build-win-release`.